JessicaYoujiaLi/NYC_Vehicle_TrafficVolume/README.md

 4. Dash App: A Dash web application is created to visualize the traffic volume density on a map.

 ## Runing the Script:
-To run the Dash application, execute the script: python app.py.
+To run the Dash application, execute the script: nyc_vehicle app.py on terminal.
 The app will be available at http://127.0.0.1:8050/ by default.